Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 1. The way to ace exams is 80% accounted for by learning to the test.

 2. learning to the test requires the student repeatedly spending time and effort to memorize relevant material being tested.
-The student needs free time and energy in order to do this.
+The student needs free time and energy in order to do this, of which there is limited per day.

 3. With good planning and skills aquisition, the student can compress the time and effort needed by other parts of her life, in order to free up time and energy to study.
-She has to do this ahead of time, because  some of these investments take an amount of time and energy that directly hurts her bottom line of how much she can put towards studying daily.

-You cannot industrialise without roads and semi-reliable power; it's very difficult to learn to cook if cooking takes 5 hours due to a cascade of missing groceries and tools.
+She has to do this ahead of time, because  some of these investments take an amount of time and energy that directly hurts her bottom line of how much she can put towards studying each day.
+For example, it's very difficult to learn to cook if cooking takes 3 hours due to missing ingredients and tools and not knowing how to cut vegetables.

 Can we work out a mutually exclusive, collectively exaustive set of factors for the student to cover (Even if emperically)?
-Let's try to.

--> no more basic concerns: hunger, stress, restedness -> All the rest of the factors that go into "effort" and "time" I'm going to classify as the "foundations" to achieving what you want in education.
+In general, it's short-term worries over long-term worries.
+To have food takes time and effort (whether via money, travel, or preparation time), using up a part of the day and, even if slightly unpredictable, adds a tiny part of stress to the day.

+Time discounting is the basic mechanism by which stress and tiredness acts on ability to settle down and study.
+More stress means lower time horizon and higher discounting meaning less motivation for long-term investments (like studying is).
+Ways to diminish this effect including as well as reducing ongoing stress by streamlining other activities [PREREQUISITES], as well as making studying an activity with a very small time delay to payoff [MOTIVATION] (which we will talk about in the next part of this series).

+There are generally ways to transmute stressors into other types of stressors.
+For example, if hunger is a current stressor, there are options to use different amounts of time or money to acquire food, transmuting a need for food to a need for time, energy or money.

 Now we have an equivalent (if simplified) of the prerequisites that are needed to succeed in studies.

-Time and energy savings (from abstraction and practice of recurring tasks) will increase fiscal capacity.
+Time and energy savings (from abstraction and practice of recurring tasks) will increase personal executive capacity.

 Enforcement mechanisms will increase legal capacity.

-Time discounting is the more general mechanism by which stress and tiredness acts on ability to settle down and study.
-More stress means lower time horizon and higher discounting meaning less motivation for long-term investments (like studying is).
-Ways to diminish this effect including as well as reducing ongoing stress by streamlining other activities [PREREQUISITES], as well as making studying an activity with a very small time delay to payoff [MOTIVATION] (which we will talk about in the next part of this series).
+[MOTIVATION]